shshankar1/Scala/src/part2/ReadMe.md

 Companion Objects:
 * Scala doesn't have static variable/method functionality.
-* So language has provide the features of static using companion object.
+* So language has provided the features of static using companion object.
 * This is like single object per class and share same name as class.
 * We can use this object as factory to create class objects